LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 .. method:: net_udp()
 .. method:: net_udp(fd::filedesc)

-   The first method accepts no parameters and returns a new net_udp object.
-   Alternatively, a filedesc object that will be used to read and write data can be passed as a parameter.
+   The first method accepts no parameters and returns a new :type:`net_udp` object.
+Alternatively, a :type:`filedesc` object that will be used to read and write data can be passed as a parameter.

 Reading UDP Data
 ----------------

-Reading UDP data requires first binding a net_udp object to a specific port and optional address.
+Reading UDP data requires first binding a :type:`net_udp` object to a specific port and optional address.
 Once bound, data can be read through the `net_udp->readPacket` method which returns data as an object of type :type:`net_udp_packet`.
 This contains the bytes sent as well as the address of the sender and the port from which it was sent.

 .. member:: net_udp->readPacket(maxBytes::integer, timeoutSeconds::integer = -1)